Bitcoin Cycle Analysis 2026: Current Phase & Outlook

 Rather than assuming Bitcoin operates on a single 4-year cycle, spectral analysis decomposes the price data into all detectable cyclical components.
 When applied to Bitcoin's daily price history, the Goertzel algorithm typically identifies multiple cycles operating simultaneously.

-The dominant cycle near the ~1,400-day (approximately 4-year) period is expected, but shorter cycles — often in the 60-120 day range — provide more actionable intermediate timing.
+The dominant cycle near the ~1,400-day (approximately 4-year) period is expected, but shorter cycles, often in the 60-300 day range, provide more actionable intermediate timing.
 These shorter cycles create the rallies and pullbacks within the broader trend.
+They are the cycles that tell you whether a bounce is a counter-trend rally or a genuine reversal.

 The critical step is filtering: the Bartels test separates cycles that are statistically significant from those that are likely noise.
 In a volatile asset like Bitcoin, many apparent patterns fail this test.
-The cycles that pass form the basis for a composite cycle projection — a combined wave that shows when multiple cycle forces align.
+The cycles that pass form the basis for a composite cycle projection, a combined wave that shows when multiple cycle forces align.
+Identifying the dominant cycle period among these helps focus on the strongest signal.

-Traders can run this analysis on current data through FractalCycles to see which specific cycles are currently active and what the composite projection indicates for the coming weeks and months.
+You can run this analysis on current data through FractalCycles to see which specific cycles are currently active and what the composite projection indicates for the coming weeks and months.
+For a live example with specific cycle numbers and projections, see our current Bitcoin cycle analysis.

 Detect Bitcoin's hidden cycles